History of Al Jazeera Media Network in Timeline

 November 1, 1996: Launch of Al Jazeera Arabic

-On November 1, 1996, Al Jazeera Arabic was launched by the government of Qatar, following the shutdown of BBC Arabic Television.
+On November 1, 1996, Al Jazeera Arabic was launched by the government of Qatar and noted for its journalistic professionalism.

 November 1996: Launch of Al Jazeera Satellite Channel

-In November 1996, the original Al Jazeera Satellite Channel (then called JSC or Jazeera Satellite Channel) was launched following the closure of the first BBC Arabic language television station.
+In November 1996, The Al Jazeera Satellite Channel was launched, following the closure of the BBC Arabic language television station.

 January 1999: Al Jazeera begins 24-hour broadcasting

-In 2001, Al Jazeera was the only international news network broadcasting from Kabul, Afghanistan.
+In 2001, Al Jazeera stood as the sole international news network broadcasting from Kabul, Afghanistan.

 May 2002: Bahrain bans Al Jazeera correspondents

-On 10 May 2002, Bahrain banned Al Jazeera correspondents from reporting inside the country, citing bias towards Israel and against Bahrain.
+On May 10, 2002, Bahrain banned Al Jazeera correspondents from reporting from inside the country, citing bias towards Israel and against Bahrain.

-In late 2002, Ali Mohamed Kama, the director of marketing of Al Jazeera, began to push a "repositioning" of Al Jazeera, which included the introduction of English subtitles and dubbing of broadcast into English.
+In late 2002, Ali Mohamed Kama, Al Jazeera's director of marketing, began to push for a "repositioning" of Al Jazeera, with English subtitles and dubbing.

 March 2003: Launch of English-language website

-In March 2003, Al Jazeera launched an English-language website called "Al Jazeera Net".
+In March 2003, Al Jazeera launched an English-language website named "Al Jazeera Net", aiming to connect to the Western audience.

-July 2004: Algerian government freezes Al Jazeera correspondent activities
+July 2004: Algerian government freezes activities of Al Jazeera correspondent

-On 4 July 2004, the Algerian government froze the activities of Al Jazeera's Algerian correspondent, reportedly in reprisal for a broadcast on the political situation in Algeria.
+On July 4, 2004, the Algerian government froze the activities of Al Jazeera's Algerian correspondent, officially citing a reorganization but suspected as retaliation for a broadcast on Algeria's political situation.

 2004: Al Jazeera correspondents return to Bahrain

-In 2004, Al Jazeera correspondents returned to Bahrain following improvements in relations between Bahrain and Qatar.
+In 2004, Al Jazeera correspondents returned to Bahrain after improvements in relations between Bahrain and Qatar.

-In 2004, Al Jazeera expanded into sports with the establishment of Al Jazeera Sport.
+In 2004, Al Jazeera expanded into the world of sports with the establishment of Al Jazeera Sport (now known as beIN Sports) and the building of 8 Arabic-language specialty sports channels.

 April 2005: First Al Jazeera International Documentary Film Festival

-The first Al Jazeera International Documentary Film Festival was held in April 2005 at the Doha Sheraton in Doha, Qatar.
+On April 18, 2005, the first Al Jazeera International Documentary Film Festival was held at the Doha Sheraton in Doha, Qatar, marking the beginning of an annual event with a different theme each year.

 September 9, 2005: Launch of Al Jazeera Children's Channel